The promise of

 Results on NPS: Neuropsychiatric Symptoms Measured by NPI Scores

-GC-AD1 intervention showed an overall improvement in NPS measured by the (NPI) score.
+Patients taking IGC-AD1 intervention showed an overall improvement in NPS, including

 Agitation Results

-At three different doses, agitation improved both clinically and statistically (p <05).
+At all three dosages, agitation improved both clinically and statistically (p <05).

 IGC-AD1 decreased the NPI score in both the Anxiety and Depression domains.